-Online Herbology Classes Overview
+Online Courses in Herbology

 Herbology involves the use of herbs to maintain good health and treat illness.
 Those wishing to pursue online instruction in this alternative medical field will most commonly find introductory courses available through community colleges and schools specializing in alternative medicine.
-These courses may be offered as part of online certificate, undergraduate or graduate degree programs, though very few schools offer the degree programs.
+These courses may be offered as part of online diploma, certificate, associate's, master's or graduate certificate programs, though very few schools offer the degree programs.
 Students who want to take a class from a specialty school may want to choose a school that has been accredited by an agency approved by the U.S. Department of Education or the Council for Higher Education Accreditation.
 Such an agency includes the Distance Education Training Council, which is recognized by both.

 Online options become less common at the advanced level, and those who want to increase their knowledge beyond the fundamentals may have to continue their education with on-campus study.

 Online herbology classes are available through diplomas, certificates, associate's, master's or graduate certificate programs.
 Coursework includes topics like pathophysiology, holistic health consulting and basic herbology.